 What is your Customer Centricity score?

-As part of our Insight Academy we discussed a generic framework for creating a business that is ‘Customer-Centric’ versus more ‘Inside Out’ and Reactionary.
-Our teaser survey on “How Customer Centric are you?” already revealed some interesting results.
-Curious about your Customer Centricity score?
-Take the survey!
+As part of our Consumer Centricity Academy we discussed a generic framework for creating a business that is ‘Customer-Centric’ versus more ‘Inside Out’ and reactionary.

 Here are a few highlights:

 Some good centricity structures & habits are already present

 Nearly 80% of the 120 research users and professionals participating in the survey claim to have references to the customer in their Mission Statement and this receives implied support by establishing a customer insight (or CMI) function that is advisory to the business versus purely support (nearly 75% claim this).

 On top of this, if we look at customer-centric habits or processes, we see the majority is regularly talking to customers (on an individual level) and making sure to use their own brand, product or service when they can, great for instilling a sense of customer empathy.